Fabio-Gil-Z/IRUNet/README.md

      I) Use the snippet [renaming_files_ascending_order](https://github.com/Fabio-Gil-Z/IRUNet/blob/main/Code/Util/ubuntu_snippets/renaming_files_ascending_order) located in [Util](https://github.com/Fabio-Gil-Z/IRUNet/tree/main/Code/Util) folder. <br />
     II) Use the program [multipleImageNoiseCreator.py](https://github.com/Fabio-Gil-Z/IRUNet/blob/main/Code/Util/multipleImageNoiseCreator.py) located in [Util](https://github.com/Fabio-Gil-Z/IRUNet/tree/main/Code/Util) folder. <br />
    III) Please make sure you have a folder with name files 1_clean.tif, 1_noise.tif, 2_clean.tif, 2_noise.tif ... etc. <br /><br />
-   [Here](https://github.com/Fabio-Gil-Z/IRUNet/tree/main/Code/Util/testSample_10) is an example of how your folder should look like with only 10 images.
+   [Here](https://github.com/Fabio-Gil-Z/IRUNet/tree/main/Code/Util/testSample_10) is an example how your folder should look like with only 10 images.
 At this point you should have the dataset ready to use for training. <br /><br />
 We may now configure the "main.py" program located in "Code" folder. <br />
 Default settings for training: <br /><br />